-Any kind of prejudice of favoritism at work is unfair and unlawful
+Any kind of prejudice of favoritism at work is unfair and may also be unlawful

-, and discrimination based on age is no exception.
-With modern technology advancing
+and Discrimination based on age is no exception.
+With modern technology

-day by day, sometimes employers incorrectly assume younger employees are
+advancing day by day, sometimes employers incorrectly assume younger employees

 times.
 If an employer discriminates against you because of your age, you